 When you work with a client or another third-party, you may be asked for proof of insurance.
-Potential clients may ask you for proof of insurance for a number of reasons, but generally they want to know you have the proper coverage and what risks you’re insured for.
+Potential clients may ask you for proof of insurance for a number of reasons, but generally they want to know what risks you’re insured for, what policies you're insured with, and that you that have the proper coverage they're looking for.

 You may need to provide proof of insurance for a variety of situations, including:

 - When signing a contract with a new client or contractor.